alphafoobar/MontyHallProblem/ARTISANAL_COMMENTS.md

 4. In my experience, most comments that are in production code are completely redundant.
 The comments that would be really helpful in understanding how architecturally code works tend to be out of place in code comments.
-5. POJOs should require no commenting.
+5. POJOs don't require comments.
 6. What you implemented should be part of the holy trinity of business requirements, unit tests, and code.
 7. Tricky parts, or less-than-obvious parts fit in with commenting what you couldn't write better.